Israeli–Lebanese conflict

-The Israeli–Lebanese conflict, or the South Lebanon conflict, was a series of military clashes involving Israel, Lebanon and Syria, the Palestine Liberation Organization, as well as various militias acting from within Lebanon.
-The conflict peaked in the 1980s, during the Lebanese Civil War, and has abated since.
+The Israeli–Lebanese conflict, or the South Lebanon conflict, is a long-running conflict involving Israel, Lebanon-based paramilitary groups, and sometimes Syria.
+The conflict peaked during the Lebanese Civil War.
+In response to Palestinian attacks from Lebanon, Israel invaded the country in 1978 and again in 1982.
+After this it occupied southern Lebanon until 2000, while fighting a guerrilla conflict against Shia paramilitaries.
+After Israel's withdrawal, Hezbollah attacks sparked the 2006 Lebanon War.
+A new period of conflict began in 2023, leading to the 2024 Israeli invasion of Lebanon.

 The Palestine Liberation Organization (PLO) recruited militants in Lebanon from among the Palestinian refugees who had been expelled or fled after the creation of Israel in 1948.
-After the PLO leadership and its Fatah brigade were expelled from Jordan in 1970–71 for fomenting a revolt, they entered Southern Lebanon, resulting in an increase of internal and cross-border violence.
+After the PLO leadership and its Fatah brigade were expelled from Jordan in 1970–71 for fomenting a revolt, they entered southern Lebanon, resulting in an increase of internal and cross-border violence.
 Meanwhile, demographic tensions over the Lebanese National Pact led to the Lebanese Civil War (1975–1990).
 PLO actions were one of the key factors in the eruption of the Lebanese Civil War and its bitter battles with Lebanese factions caused foreign intervention.
 Israel's 1978 invasion of Lebanon pushed the PLO north of the Litani River, but the PLO continued their campaign against Israel.
-Israel invaded Lebanon again in 1982 in alliance with the major Lebanese Christian militias of the Lebanese Forces and Kataeb Party and forcibly expelled the PLO.
+This invasion led to the deployment of United Nations peacekeepers in southern Lebanon.
+Israel invaded Lebanon again in 1982 and, in alliance with the Christian Lebanese Forces, forcibly expelled the PLO.
 In 1983, Israel and Lebanon signed the May 17 Agreement providing a framework for the establishment of normal bilateral relations between the two countries, but relations were disrupted with takeover of Shia and Druze militias in early 1984.
 Israel withdrew from most of Lebanon in 1985, but kept control of a 12 mi security buffer zone, held with the aid of proxy militants in the South Lebanon Army (SLA).